 Psychology is the science of brain, behaviour and mind.
 Behaviour refers to the observable actions of an individual person or animal.
 Mind refers to an individual's sensations, perceptions, memories, thoughts, dreams, motives, and other subjective experiences.
 Brain refers to the obvious biological underpinnings of both of these.
 So, in short, modern scientific psychology is a diverse area of study, with research topics that include all aspects of behaviour and experience.
-It is my hope that this course will introduce you to as many of these different topics of study and approaches to thinking about behavior as is possible
+It is my hope that this course will stimulate your critical thinking skills regardless of the topic under discussion.

-Course requirements.
+Course requirements:

 (1) Lectures and Readings.
-Each class, a lecture will be presented on a particular topic/area of psychology with a companion reading from a chapter (or portion thereof) of the required textbook (see attached schedule).
+Each class a lecture will be presented on a particular topic/area of psychological science with a companion reading from a chapter (or portion thereof) of the required textbook.
 For the purposes of tests, you will be expected to have knowledge of both the lecture and companion reading material.
 Although attendance at lectures is not mandatory, each student is responsible for any material that is presented in the lecture (content, as well as any announcements etc.) whether or not you choose to attend.